 A stall is defined as a 3metre by 3metre area or of a multiple e.g. 3×3, 3×6, 3×9 etc, predominantly of a marquee structure.
 If additional space is required vendors can apply for multiply stalls at additional cost.
 Marquees and trestles are to be supplied by vendors.

-Please enter your Business Name as a reference.
-Failure to pay site fees will result in the stall being cancelled and allocated to someone else.
+Please enter your Business Name or INV Number as a reference.
+Failure to pay site fees without prior consult will potentially result in the stall being cancelled and allocated to someone else.
 Should you not be able to attend, in some circumstances half of your fee will be carried over to the next market, this is at the market committees discretion.
 In the event that the Market Committee cancels the market, no fees apply.

 The cost per stalls is as follows;